isabella232/docs-vuepress/docs/tutorials/jobs.md

 Clicking the "Run" button for the Restart job, will display the options selection page.
-The menu for the "method" option displays the two choices: "normal" and "force".
+The menu for the "method" option displays the two choices: "anviles:stop" and "anvils:stop --force".
 No other choices can be made, nor a textfield for free form entry, because the "method" option was defined with the restriction "enforced from allowed values".

 ![Restart run page](~@assets/img/fig0608.png)